-You may get great business results most of the time, but feel disappointed to receive feedback such as ‘You are too bossy/ too aggressive/ dominating/ controlling.’
+You may achieve great business results most of the time, but feel disappointed to receive feedback such as ‘You are too bossy/ too aggressive/ dominating/ controlling.’
 You likely also feel that you hold the burden in private relationships and have to “wear the pants in the family”.
 Are you tired of this?

 Those of you who understand how to tap into and feel comfortable using these behaviors in your leadership are the ones who will be leaders in the new economy.
 Unless you are able to use both the traditionally masculine behaviors as well as the feminine ones, you are likely to feel lost and confused about why your career seems to have hit a plateau.

-- You are constantly making progress in work and life, and never take a real break.
+- You are constantly making progress in work and life and never take a real break.

 - You find yourself over-analyzing everything, unable to let go.